-A knowledgeable, creative and resourceful technologist with 15 years of experience.
+A knowledgeable, creative and resourceful senior developer with over 15 years of experience.
 I started programming professionally during undergraduate study at Cambridge.
-I’ve demonstrated strengths in development, software architecture design, and digital product management.
+I’ve demonstrated strengths in development, software architecture design, and technical leadership.

 I am adaptable and learn quickly.
 I earn praise for my clear communications, enthusiasm and breadth of understanding.
 In previous roles I have written software for oil majors, for coffee shops, and for doctors and hospitals.
 I initiated and built an in-house tracking system to handle patient and sample data for medical research projects.

-Through my own company, I helped clients manage cloud infrastructure, select technology stacks and establish rigorous software methodologies (TDD, code review & analysis).
+Through my own company, I've helped clients manage cloud infrastructure, select technology stacks and establish rigorous software methodologies (TDD, code review & analysis).

 I have greatest experience with: Python, Django (esp.
 REST framework), Docker, git, Amazon Web Services, ubuntu/Debian, nginx, uwsgi, Ansible + ssh, PostgreSQL + MySQL, Twitter bootstrap, Redis, angular.js, heroku, node.js.
 I have used electronics, Arduino, Raspberry Pi and React.js in hobby and side projects.
 In a typical day I use all of macOS, Linux and Windows.

 Employment - current

 I work on scaling up this successful charity’s work experience and event booking services.
 The development team is small and split between Cambridge and London, so we rely heavily on automation and remote working.
 I have taken on responsibility for data integrity and platform architecture, making improvements in both areas (for example, migrating database structures to normal form and eliminating unnecessary infrastructure and code).

 Key technologies: Django, celery, Redis, git/github, heroku, ElasticSearch.